 While the rank-rank relationship captures persistence on average, it does not allow us to analyse in detail who in the income distribution climbs the social ladder, and who falls.
+The transition matrix between quintiles of the inthis comparison is only indicative.
+Sources: The studies used for each country are shown in grey below the country name.

-The transition matrix between quintiles of the inpercentile increase in children's income.
-Notes: Due to differences in the sample and income definitions across studies, this comparison is only indicative.
-The studies used for each country are shown in grey below the country come distribution, shown in Figure 3 for France, is particularly useful for this exercise.
+Reading: In France, the rank-rank correlation is 0.303, meaning that a 10 percentile increase in parents' income is associated, on average, with a 3.03 percentile increase in children's income.
+Notes: Due to differences in the sample and income definitions across studies, come distribution, shown in Figure 3 for France, is particularly useful for this exercise.
 It shows that 9.7% of children from families in the bottom 20% of the income distribution reach the top 20% of the income distribution in adulthood, a proportion four times lower than for children from families in the top 20% (38.4%).
 In a society where children's incomes are independent of their parents' incomes, these probabilities would be equal to 20%.
 Furthermore, intergenerational low income, which can be characterised as remaining in the bottom 20% of the income distribution, is particularly high, with 31.8% of individuals whose parents were in the bottom income quintile remaining there as adults.
 Children from the "middle classes", whose parents have an income between the 2nd and 8th decile of the distribution, have a higher chance of changing income quintile, even though social mobility remains limited overall.